unofficial-mirror/jiri/README.md

 git checkout feature-B
 jiri cl cleanup feature-A
-git merge master # merge feature A into feature B branch jiri cl mail # send new patch set for feature B
+git merge master # merge feature A into feature B branch jiri cl upload # send new patch set for feature B
 ```
 The CL for feature B can now be submitted.